3dv-in-ecommerce/3dv-in-ecommerce.github.io/_pages/home.md

   <div class="col-md-12">
     <a href="https://ps.is.mpg.de/~black"><img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/black.jpeg" | prepend:site.baseurl }}"></a>
     <p>
-      <b><a href="https://ps.is.mpg.de/~black">Michael Black</a></b> Founding director at the Max Planck Institute for Intelligent Systems, best known for his work on human motion and shape estimation; An entrepreneur (Body Labs spun out of his group was acquired by Amazon).
+      <b><a href="https://ps.is.mpg.de/~black">Michael Black</a></b> Honorary Professor at the University of Tuebingen and one of the founding directors at the Max Planck Institute for Intelligent Systems in Tübingen, Germany, where he leads the Perceiving Systems department.
+He was also a Distinguished Amazon Scholar (VP, 2017-2021).
+Black's research interests in computer vision include optical flow estimation, 3D shape models, human shape and motion analysis, robust statistical methods, and probabilistic models of the visual world.
+Black co-founded he co-founded Body Labs Inc., which commercialized 3D body model technology, and was acquired by Amazon.com in 2017.
     </p>
   </div>
 </div><br>